- You are here:

 Wildlife

-The relatively small tract of forest is home to seven indri families, and sightings are pretty much guaranteed.
+This relatively small forest is home to, at last count, seven indri families.
+Sightings are pretty much guaranteed and indri feeding may also be possible.
 Common brown lemur and eastern woolly lemur are often spotted as well.
-Wildlife to look out for during night walks include the nocturnal Goodman's mouse lemur, chameleons such as Parson's and stump-tailed chameleon, leaf-tailed geckos and a variety of frogs.
+Wildlife to look out for during night walks include the nocturnal Goodman’s mouse lemur, chameleons such as Parson’s and stump-tailed chameleon, leaf-tailed geckos and a variety of frogs.

 Scenery

-Mitsinjo Forest is made up of degraded mid-altitude rainforest.
+Mitsinjo Forest is made up of mid-altitude rainforest.
 Many of the big trees have been logged and what’s left is mainly secondary forest with a lot of undergrowth.
-Part of the forest is an abandoned plantation and this area is being reforested with new indigenous trees.
+However, recent plantings of native forest species are a real sign of hope and unless you’re a botanist, you’ll think the forest looks pretty impressive.
 Visitors can contribute financially or take a tour and plant a tree.

 Weather & Climate

-Due to the altitude of the rainforest, the park has a cool, wet climate.
-It rains throughout the year, but the Wet season months from November to April see very high rainfall.
-The rains peak from January to March and this is often referred to as the cyclone season.
-In the Wet season, temperatures reach up to 27°C/81°F. The cold Dry season months from May to October see daytime temperatures of 21°C/70°F.
+Due to the altitude of the rainforest, Mitsinjo has a cool, wet climate.
+It rains throughout the year, but the Wet season (November to April) has very high rainfall.
+The rains peak from December to March, with January to March often referred to as the cyclone season.
+During the warm Wet season, temperatures average 28°C/82°F. The cooler Dry season (May to October) has daytime temperatures of around 24°C/75°F.

 Best Time To Visit

 Mitsinjo Forest can be visited throughout the year.
-The shoulder months of October, November, April and May are very nice as the weather is mild and there isn’t too much rain.
+However, the shoulder months of April, May, October and November are ideal as the weather is mild and there isn’t too much rain.
 In October and November many lemurs have babies.
 The wettest months from January to March are best avoided.
-Some animals, reptiles and amphibians especially, are less easy to spot in the Dry season months.
+Some animals, especially reptiles and amphibians, are less easy to spot in the cold drier months from June to September.

 Want To Visit Mitsinjo Forest?